youngsoft/TangramKit/README.md

 ```

-*TGRelativeLayout be equivalent to RelativeLayout of Android and AutoLayout*

 * ###TGFrameLayout
 Frame layout is a layout view that the subviews can be overlapped and gravity in a special location of the superview.The subviews' layout position&size is not depended to the adding order and establish dependency constraint with the superview.
 Frame layout devided the vertical orientation to top,vertical center and bottom, while horizontal orientation is devided to left,horizontal center and right.
 Any of the subviews is just gravity in either vertical orientation or horizontal orientation.